ORWELL STUDIES LIBRARY

 My bookshelves now include multiple copies of Orwell’s work in various editions, including French, German, Spanish, Catalan, Turkish, Hungarian, Italian, Polish, Argentinian, Japanese, Czech, Chinese, Hebrew, Dutch, Esperanto and Danish translations.
 Many of the original periodicals, where Orwell published his journalism and essays between 1928-1950, have been added to my collection.

 I first started listing my collection online in 2016 and the page at my website became ridiculously hard to scroll through.
-My library of Orwellian resources can now be perused at the following (not quite completed) pages:
+You can now peruse my Orwellian resources at the following pages: